Authors: de Clifford, L., Vallance, S. A., Wood, E., Gieseg, M.

 DISCUSSION:

-The high percentage of horses remaining in active training (38.8%) or retiring for non-joint related reasons (39.8%) further supports the long-term safety profile of 2.5% iPAAG.
-The low rate of joint-related retirement (1.9%) is particularly noteworthy in this high-risk population3.
+Career longevity data, the percentage of horses remaining in active training (38.0%) or retiring for non-joint related reasons (60.0%) further supports the long-term safety profile.
+The low rate of joint-related retirement (1.9%) is particularly noteworthy.

 PUTTING IT INTO PRACTICE:

-Arthramid® (2.5% iPAAG) is indicated for use in any synovial joint exhibiting clinical signs of osteoarthritis, including but not limited to joint pain, synovitis, effusion, pain on flexion, and lameness responsive to intra-articular analgesia.
-It is also appropriate where diagnostic imaging—such as radiography, ultrasonography, scintigraphy, CT, or MRI, reveals abnormal joint pathology consistent with OA.
+Arthramid® is indicated for use in any synovial joint exhibiting clinical signs of osteoarthritis, including but not limited to joint pain, synovitis, effusion, pain on flexion, and lameness responsive to intra-articular analgesia.
+It is also appropriate where diagnostic imaging (such as radiography, ultrasonography, scintigraphy, CT, or MRI) reveals abnormal joint pathology consistent with OA.

 Early intervention is recommended, particularly in cases presenting with synovitis and capsular thickening, although Arthramid® remains effective in chronic and severe presentations of osteoarthritis.

 The dose of 2.5% iPAAG may vary depending on the severity of disease, the size of the joint and duration of clinical signs.
-The following recommendations have been made based on observed clinical responses.
+The following recommendations have been made based on observed clinical responses to treatment as seen in this and other studies.